twilliamsorel/trevors-tales/src/_stories/starship-redemption-3.md

 Fourteen nodded.
 "They look like lizards, anyway.
 So that's what we call them."

-Twenty Nine watched the ground by his feat.
+Twenty Nine watched the ground by his feet.
 "Are they dangerous?"

 "Only if you let one bite you."